-Expedition 37 crew members pose for an inflight crew portrait in the Kibo laboratory of the International Space Station.
+Expedition 37 crewmembers in the Kibo laboratory of the International Space Station.
 Pictured (clockwise from lower left) are Russian cosmonaut Fyodor Yurchikhin, commander; Russian cosmonauts Sergey Ryazanskiy, NASA astronaut Karen Nyberg, Russian cosmonaut Oleg Kotov, ESA astronaut Luca Parmitano and NASA astronaut Michael Hopkins, all flight engineers.

-ESA astronaut Luca Parmitano has been on board the ISS since May 2013.
+ESA astronaut Luca Parmitano arrived at the International Space Station in May 2013 for a six-month mission.
 Read more about the Volare Mission in his blog: blogs.esa.int/luca-parmitano

 Lakes and mountains of western Uganda are captured in this Envisat radar image.